mattaylor/elvis/readme.md

 ### Default Coalesce Operator `?.`

-The  Default coaelsce operator will return the default (falsey) value of the type of the right hand operator when the right hand operator evaluates as falsey.
+The  Default coaelsce operator will return the default value of the type of the right operand when this operand evaluates as falsey.
 This can be a useful work around when dealing with long chains which might throw exceptions.

 __Examples:__